 The moment you and your partner have been waiting for - to get married!
 It's your time to walk down the aisle and live happily ever after.
 For this momentous occasion, select music to reflect this celebration.
 Talk with your partner about the type of music you both would like for the ceremony.
 Consider both personal preferences and traditional ceremony melodies you may like to have.

 Wedding Prelude Songs

 Excitement fills the air as the bridal party bustles around to get ready and guests are being seated.
 Background music will play during this time before the ceremony begins.
-This helps relax and create the ambience for your wedding ceremony.
+This helps create the ambience for your wedding ceremony.
 Keep in mind your ceremony venue when picking out music.
 Soft instrumentals are usually played in a traditional setting.
 In an open setting, couples may want a playlist of non-instrumental love tunes.
 Some popular choices are 50's love songs or beloved Disney ballads.
 Only a few songs are needed to play for about 15-25 minutes during this down time.

 Wedding Processional Song